Dover Street Counter Was Packed – So Why Didn’t We Love It?

 Spaghetti all’assassina is meant to be crunchy pasta in tomato sauce, cooked from raw in a pan with tomato broth added gradually so the pasta fries and blackens in places.
 Online, it looks filthy in the best way.
 Charred.
 Crisp.
 Addictive.

-Dover Street Counter’s version is.. not it.
+Dover Street Counter’s version is never quite comes together.

 It’s not crunchy enough to satisfy the craving that brings you to this dish in the first place.
 Parts of the pasta look turgid, a little too thick, a little too soft, and the texture becomes confused rather than thrilling.